gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

 ```

 ## Conclusion
-Thus, FastAPI is a good alternative to Flask for building robust APIs with all the best-practices baked in.
+Thus, FastAPI is an excellent alternative to Flask for building robust APIs with best-practices baked in.
+You can refer to the [documentation](https://fastapi.tiangolo.com/) to learn more.

 ## References
 - [FastAPI Documentation](https://fastapi.tiangolo.com)